jborovicka/nyu-intermediate-macro/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jborovicka/nyu-intermediate-macro/main)

 In order to run the Jupyter notebooks in <a href="https://mybinder.org/">Binder</a>, click the above icon.
 When the Binder environment is started, you first have to install required packages that are not preinstalled by default.
 To do that, run the code in <a href="jupyter/installation_instructions_binder.ipynb">jupyter/installation_instructions_binder.ipynb</a> first.
+Then you can edit and run the notebooks.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jborovicka/nyu-intermediate-macro/)